 Flipkart is another large e-commerce site.
 In 2015 the company ceased supporting Flipkart's mobile site and focused on a native app.
 Then the company decided to change the strategy and rolled out Flipkart Lite.
 As a result, it increased conversion by 70%, re-engagement by 40% and tripled the time users spend on the web app.

 The PWA of this dating service was built using React and Redux.
-It is 90% smaller than its native app.
+It is 90% smaller than it's native app.
 As a result, the PWA loads in 4.69 seconds, while the native app loads in 11.91 seconds.
 Take a look at our guide to developing an app like Tinder.

 Progressive web app development: what is under the hood

 Previous examples have shown us the benefits of developing PWA, so let's move directly to building progressive web apps.
 First, we check the core elements that are used in web development to build a PWA.

 Responsive web design is an important part of creating a powerful PWA.
 Find out the main steps of creating a responsive design